InterChadz/awesomewasm-2024/README.md

 ![logo](logo.png)
 </div>

 💸 Given the recent news about Yieldmos being taken down, there is a need for a new restaking solution.
-InterChadz uses a restaking contract deployed on Neutron where users pay a fee to set up automated stake compounding.
+InterChadz uses a restaking contract deployed on Neutron where users pay a fee to set up automated compounding of staking rewards.

 ⚙️ Built with interchian accounts + authz + Neutron Cron.